Evaguy/141_ScriptBackupSQL/README.md

 # 141_ScriptBackupSQL
 Source code of a project in school/EPSIC for the ICT branch 141.

-Comments, in this script, are in French...
-Maybe, I'll change them to English who knows...

 ## Objectives
 ### Automate a backup of 3 DBs using any programming language and any automation app.